NetworkCommons/sig0namectl/README.md

 By default, DNS key labels beneath a compatible domain can be claimed on a "First Come, First Served" (FCFS) basis.

-To request a key registration within a compatible domain (`zenr.io` is an example domain for a public playground), use the `request_key` tool, specifying the fully qualified domain name (FQDN) of the new domain you wish to control.
-For example, under the zenr.io domain, issuing:
+To request a key registration within a compatible domain (*zenr.io* is an example domain for a public playground), use the `request_key` tool, specifying the fully qualified domain name (FQDN) of the new domain you wish to control.
+For example, under the *zenr.io* domain, issuing:

-`request_key my_subdomain.zenr.io`
+`request_key mysubdomain.zenr.io`

-will create a new ED25519 keypair in your local keystore (where 'my_subdomain' is unclaimed on a FCFS basis).
+will create a new ED25519 keypair in your local keystore (where '*my_subdomain*' is unclaimed on a FCFS basis).

 The successful registration can be verified by

-`dig request_key my_subdomain.zenr.io KEY`
+`dig request_key mysubdomain.zenr.io KEY`

 returning the listed public key for the specific FQDN.

-the keypair is enabled to add, modify or delete any DNS resource record at or under `my_subdomain.zenr.io` (ie `*.my_subdomain.zenr.io`).
+the keypair is enabled to add, modify or delete any DNS resource record at or under [*.]*mysubdomain.zenr.io*.

 Note: It may take a minute or so for your local DNS resolver to update its cache with the new key.